-A component of the Smart Energy Communities and Extreme Energy Makeovers would be the development of tools and resources for educating consumers and communities on the benefits of such upgrades.
+A component of the Smart Energy Technologies and Extreme Energy Makeovers projects would be the development of tools and resources for educating consumers and communities on the benefits of such upgrades.
 In addition to providing each homeowner with custom training on the specific improvements on their home, TVA and TVA partners would hold public education demonstrations in communities to provide education on the Smart Communities, Extreme Energy Makeovers Projects and available resources.

 |Report to EPA||Semi-annually|